-Even if you’ve never heard of or used ABM marketing tactics before, the chances are the basic concept has crossed your mind at least once.
+Even if you've never heard of or used ABM marketing strategies before, the chances are the basic concept has crossed your mind at least once.

 Think about how many times you've said “Blah-blah would be a perfect company to do business with” or “Do we know anyone at XYZ who could get us an introduction to the CEO?”.

 A little bit of background information first...
 Recently, a new marketing technique has emerged: instead of doing all the usual stuff with focus groups, direct mail, surveys and demographics, companies are now trying to get to know individual customers by name.

 There is a lot of talk about AI in marketing right now, but it is mostly about marketing automation.
 This is good for marketers because it saves time and effort.
 However, we can also make an AI do something more advanced: ABM (Account-Based Marketing).